 Teaching and Learning is Going Remote

-All courses will be taught remotely for the spring term.
-This situation is new for many teachers and students.
+Most courses will continue to be taught remotely for the fall term.
+This situation is still new for many teachers and students.
 It's a learning process and we're all in it together.
 At this time you should be preparing your course for remote delivery and establishing communication with your students.

 (Click on the plus sign for information on the given topic)

 Know Where to Get Help - ATC Support Updates/Hours of Operation

 We're here to help!
 We are available to answer questions regarding your course delivery as well as help with software issues or other questions that may arise about your course.
 We can even walk you through setting up your basic course.

 The ATC is now closed to in-person assistance.
 Support is available through the following options:

 Steps to Take

 You'll want to make your course(s) as “online-ready” as possible.
 Communicate with students early on, provide as much course content as possible and try to continue to assess student performance.